-There is a final icon in the upper Toolbar that looks like a can of paint.
+After the icons used to create the different Max objects, there is one representing a can of paint.
 This icon doesn't serve to create objects, but rather, it is used to configure the graphical appearance of the Patcher Window and of the Max objects contained in the Patcher Window: a click on the icon brings up the Format Palette.
-We will not occupy ourselves with details of appearance during this first section, but you should explore the icon anyway: select (in edit mode) an object box within patch 01_01.maxpat and, after bringing up the Format Palette, try modifying its color, or the size and type of font that it exhibits, for example.
+We will not occupy ourselves with details of appearance during this first section, but you should explore the icon anyway: select (in edit mode) an object box within patch 01\01.maxpat and, after bringing up the Format Palette, try modifying its color, or the size and type of font that it exhibits, for example.